richelbilderbeek/K3OpEenRij/README.md

  * add a GitHub issue: this can be a question, suggestion, or whatever
  * fork this repository, make the changes, and submit a pull request.

+# Value of project

+Assuming Dutch minimum wages, using David A. Wheeler's 'SLOCCount': see [the K3-Op-Een-Rij SLOCCount].

 # Screenshot archive

 The most recent screenshots are at the top.